 - Insurance rate increases.
 While not a legal consequence, insurance rate increases are real and frustrating matters.
 Tickets, offenses, and points on a driver’s license can cause insurance companies to raise your rates.
 Insurance is mandatory for North Carolina drivers, so this can become a problem for some drivers.

 While many people consider traffic charges minor, the consequences are real and can have unexpected effects.
 Loss of licensure can leave individuals without transportation, making it difficult or even impossible to get to school and work.
 This can mean loss of income at a time when you are already facing unexpected bills and fines.
 Additionally, loss of license and increased insurance costs can affect your family, friends, employer, and more.

 The experienced lawyers at Browning & Long, PLLC may be able to help you successfully fight your North Carolina traffic violation.
 They work with clients to find effective, creative solutions to traffic-related problems.
 They seek to meet your goals and obtain the most favorable outcome possible with their in-depth knowledge of the law and their unique experience.
 As former assistant district attorneys, Todd and Howard both have extensive experience working these cases from the other side.
+Either would be a invaluable traffic ticket lawyer to have on your side.
 They know what to expect and understand what it takes to be successful.
 Now, they want to put that knowledge to work for you.